cmpsr2000/parley-plus/docs/latest/getting-started/create-condition-node.md

    in turn and sent to the Combiner to calculate whether the Condition Node is truthy (or not).
 Note, you create more than one condition for the Combiner.
 6. Select a Fact using the dropdown.
 In this case, we will select the `Alice gave coffee` Fact.
-Facts are manually defined scripts that execute when a condition is evaluated and return a value to be checked later in the condition.
+Facts are manually defined scripts that evaluate when a condition is evaluated and return a value to be checked later in the condition.